Althro/A-Khats-Life/README.md

 ## Credits and Thanks

-- _YOU_ for actually reading the readme.
-Thanks a ton!!
+- _YOU_ for reading this.
+Thank you.
-- Galaxy Synth (Shelb) for help in the creation, configuration and setup.
+- Galaxy Synth for help in the creation, configuration and setup.
-- Sovn for teaching me the CK and consistency.
 - Pierre Despereaux for Keizaal, from which a few mods are derived.
 - Noggog for Mutagen.
 - Special thanks to the Synthesis patcher devs.
 - erri120 & jdsmith2816 - Repository template.
 - jdsmith2816 - Reviving SkyRe, the Reproccer, and having a magnificent beard.
-- iXanza for recompiled MCM scripts for automation, and helping Shelb figure out how to automate the MCMs for Tinvaak.
+- iXanza for recompiled MCM scripts for automation, and helping Galaxy figure out how to automate the MCMs for Tinvaak.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - Mantis for Ultrawide installation instructions.
 - St Jiub for additional Ultrawide instructions.
 - Catir for the new logo for the list.
 - My amazing Patreons.
+- Everyone who has helped support the list both in the Animonculory and WJ server.

 ## Contact